-It's a logical question as most people who become interested in having their own saltwater aquarium have seen videos and film of underwater ocean scenes with schools of beautiful tropical fish or have been to public aquariums where a multitude of fish swim freely throughout the displays.
+It's a logical question, as most people who become interested in having their own saltwater aquarium have seen videos and film of underwater ocean scenes with schools of beautiful tropical fish, or have been to public aquariums where a multitude of fish swim freely throughout the displays.
 They have also seen freshwater aquariums with dozens of fish in small aquariums.
 Freshwater, saltwater, what's the difference?
 You should be able to put a lot of fish in a saltwater aquarium, just like in the freshwater aquariums, right?
 Wrong!

 Rule of Thumb

-The short, "Rule of Thumb" answer generally accepted in the marine aquarium hobby is: "One inch of fish (measured from the nose to the base of the tail) per 5 gallons of system saltwater."
+The short "Rule of Thumb" answer generally accepted in the marine aquarium hobby is: "One inch of fish (measured from the nose to the base of the tail) per 5 gallons of system saltwater."
 The normal response to this answer is: "Is that all?
 Why so few?"

-How Many Fish
+How Many Fish?

 A vast majority of reef fishes require a "house" or someplace to hide either to sleep or to retreat to when they feel threatened.
 The same is true in an aquarium.
 A stressed out fish will not live as long as a fish which can easily retreat to a safe place whenever they want.
 Rocks and coral can be stacked to create crevices and caves for the fish to hid in.

-The "One Inch per Five Gallons" Rule of Thumb may be a bit conservative for the experienced aquarist with a tank which has been running well for some time, but the novice would be wise to follow the rule.
+The "One Inch per Five Gallons" Rule of Thumb may be a bit conservative for the experienced aquarist with a tank that has been running well for some time, but the novice would be wise to follow the rule.
 It's better to be safe than sorry.